Quantum Cramer-Rao Precision Limit of Noisy Continuous Sensing: Extension to scenarios involving non-Markovian noise

 The pseudomode approach allows us to reproduce the open system dynamics subject to a general system-environment coupling Eq.~\eqref{eq:SEoriginal}, by solving a LME \eqref{eq:LMEpseudo} for the system and the pseudomodes.
 In Eq.~\eqref{eq:LMEpseudo}, the operators associated with the pseudomodes, i.e., $H_{\rm P}$, $G_{\rm P}$ and $M_r$, $r=1,2,\dots R$, are adjustable parameters and are required to reproduce the environmental expectation values and two-time correlation functions, cf. Eq.~\eqref{pseudomodeCondition}.

-\subsection{2.
-Incorporation of the pseudomode approach into the description of noisy continuous sensors}
+\subsection{Incorporation of the pseudomode approach into the description of noisy continuous sensors}

-In a general scenario of continuous sensing, as shown in Fig.~\ref{fig:fig_app_4}(c-d), an open sensor (S) is coupled with a waveguide (W), and both may interact with (potentially non-Markovian) environments (Es).
-For simplicity, let us consider the situation that only the sensor is coupled with an environment; extension to the general scenario is straightforward.
+In a general scenario of quantum sensing via continuous monitoring, as shown in Fig.~\ref{fig:fig_app_4}(c-d), an open sensor (S) is coupled with a waveguide (W), and both may interact with (potentially non-Markovian) environments (Es).
+For simplicity, let us consider the situation that the sensor is coupled with one such environment; extension to more than one environments is straightforward.
 The global Hamiltonian of the sensor, waveguide and environment can be written in the Schr\"odinger picture as